 Google has gone to great lengths to document its infrastructure and platform security capabilities for Google Cloud.
-This third-party validation further cements GCP’s position as a leading platform for the government sector.
+These third-party validations further cement GCP’s position as a leading platform for the government sector.

 If you’re in government IT, you’ll be able to deploy a cloud platform that gives your organization better scalability, elasticity and collaboration, not to mention redundancy and high availability of business services.

 Plus, this authorization for GCP means you’re deploying a solution within a cloud computer infrastructure that has proven, effective security in place.

 Here are six other points you need to know about why you should elevate your agency’s operations to Google Cloud Platform under the FedRAMP authorization.

 - You can be assured that security of these cloud solutions has been reviewed against standardized criteria for cloud security by a third-party certification body.

 - Because the FedRamp program handles these rigorous assessments, government agencies can save time and money by avoiding the need to conduct their own independent analysis.